ello/wtf/_posts/policies/2015-05-01-future-publishing.md

 **Don’t threaten people.**
 This includes threats of violence, and threats to hurt others in any way.

-Test emoji on webhook: :alien:
+Test emoji on webhook: :alien: :boom:

 **Don't post others' personal information.**
 Don’t post any personal information of any other users or third parties unless you have express permission from them to do so.